LuizFerraresi/docs/kubernetes/k3s.md

 ```

 > [!CAUTION]
-> The `etc/rancher/k3s/k3s.yaml` path should not hve it's permission changed, it should not be accessed by external sources, to solve this we simply copy the config to the correct path in `/.kube/config`.
+> The `etc/rancher/k3s/k3s.yaml` path should not hve it's permission changed, it should not be accessed by external sources,
+> to solve this we simply copy the config to the correct path in `/.kube/config`.

 Now `kubectl` commands should be avaliable

 ## Troubleshooting

-´´´ bash
+´´´bash
 sudo systemctl status k3s.service
 ```